BACK

 Directions

 Heat the oven to 350℉.
-Grease and flour an 8- to 10-inch springform pan.
+Grease and flour an 8- to 10-inch springform pan, or another pan of your choice (see headnote).

-Bake for 40-55 minutes, or until a toothpick inserted in the center comes out clean and the cake top is golden brown.
-Cool in the pan on a rack for at least 1 hour, then remove the pan sides before serving.
-It is also excellent after resting at room temperature overnight, and wrapped leftovers keep well for several days.
+Bake for 30-50 minutes (depending on the type of pan you chose), or until a toothpick inserted in the center comes out clean and the cake top is golden brown.
+Cool in the pan on a rack for 1 hour, then remove the pan sides before serving.